Back to Blog

 February 25, 2026

-You’re not a designer.
-You’re a founder, marketer, or product manager who built a website (or had one built) and now you’re wondering: is this actually good?
+You're not a designer.
+You're a founder, marketer, or product manager who built a website — or had one built — and now you're wondering: is this actually working?

 What "Working" Actually Means

-1. Visitors understand what you offer within 5 seconds
+1. Visitors understand what you offer within the first five seconds

 3. Visitors trust you enough to take that step